shsagir/play-area-sync/docs/install-symfony-2.md

 ### Persistent storage

-If you require a persistent storage, eg for user uploads or any other runtime data your App creates, you can use our [Object Storage component](/object-storage).
-Once you have booked the component in the Dashboard the credentials will automatically become available via the [App secrets](/secrets).
+fortrabbit Apps have [ephemeral storage](quirks#toc-ephemeral-storage).
+If you require a permanent storage, for user uploads or any other runtime data your App creates, you can use our [Object Storage Component](/object-storage).
+Once you have booked the Component in the Dashboard the credentials will automatically become available via the [App secrets](/secrets).

 * [Gaufrette Symfony bundle](https://github.com/KnpLabs/KnpGaufretteBundle)
 * [Flysystem Symfony bundle](https://github.com/1up-lab/OneupFlysystemBundle)

 Both are well documented.
 In essence, you should configure your filesystem abstraction so that you use the cloud storage adapter in your prod environment (on fortrabbit) and locally, well, a local adapter.

-An alternative to the Object Storage component is Amazon's S3 and we have written up a BLOG[guide to get your started](new-app-cloud-storage-s3).
+An alternative to the Object Storage component is Amazon S3 and we have written up a [guide to get your started](new-app-cloud-storage-s3).

 ### Memcache sessions